 Check the expiry date and medication dose printed on the label.
 Do not use if the expiry date has passed or if it is not your prescribed medication dose.

+Do not remove the needle cap until instructed to do so.

 Check your Cartridge, do not use if:

 it has been dropped even if it does not look damaged